SyncfusionExamples/How-to-Bind-Excel-Data-in-WPF-Chart-SfChart/README.md

 If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

-For more details, refer to the KB on [how to bind excel data in WPF chart control?]().
+For more details, refer to the KB on [How to Bind Excel Data in WPF Chart Control?]().